Admitting defeat on my website

 The neglect shows.

 Meanwhile... php has changed.
-Quiet a lot.
+Quite a lot.
 It's one of those languages I used back in the day and pay no attention to.
 Then earlier this week I noticed that there must have been an update on the host and huge parts of my site broke, lots of content missing, pretty much useless and dead in the water.

 I did briefly think about breaking out the latest and greatest php locally, setting things up to investigate what's going on, and seeing if I could breathe some more life into it; but really what's the point?